 How Virginia works

 Unlike some trainers I’ve spoken with, Virginia acts more like a management consultant, talking with all individuals involved in a problem before she delivers a DiSC program.
 She makes sure she understands the goals of management before she gives people an Everything DiSC assessment and then debriefs them on it.
 All the while she’s listening for issues regarding a team or a relationship to surface.
 She’s very transparent about keeping these sessions private, but also about how she’ll present pressing issues to the group.
 ‘My aim is to revolutionize the way learning and training resources are delivered’

 She spoke to me about working with a team going through a tremendous amount of change, including being placed in the same compensation band as the team that managed their work.
 There were a lot of political, trust and teamwork issues, including a very tight budget.
 She said, “In the back of my head I always have the Lencioni model for teams.
 Is this truly a team?”

-Having determined that it was a good candidate for The Five Behaviors of a Cohesive Team, she nevertheless began with Everything DiSC Workplace.
+Having determined that it was a good candidate for The Five Behaviors Team Development, she nevertheless began with Everything DiSC Workplace.
 She explained, “For me, the first thing to do is to get the communication right.
 For purposes of that, I used Workplace.
 Everyone had a profile and personal debrief on their issues, not the team issues.
 It helped them feel they were getting some appreciation and attention.
 This was reinforced when the live twitter feed for their session returned with a comment from their senior leader of how precious the group was and he hoped I was looking after them well.”

 Her time spent with them as individuals and as a team helped her get “the impact I wanted in a very short time.”
 This is the main purpose of DiSC, to shorten the lifespan of relationship building by using a neutral genuine non-judgmental code to understand each other.